lareza-farhan-wanaghi/dicoding-microservices-submission-2/readme.md

    kubectl port-forward svc/grafana -n monitoring 3000:80
    ```

 2. Visit Grafana in your browser.
-You will encounter a welcome page with a login form.
+You should see Grafana login page.

    ![Screenshot 2023-09-16 at 17.29.14.png](_resources/Screenshot%202023-09-16%20at%2017.29.14.png)